WOBM (AM)

-WOBM (1310 kHz) is an adult contemporary AM radio station serving southern Monmouth and northern Ocean County, New Jersey.
+WOBM (1310 kHz) is an Oldies AM radio station serving southern Monmouth and northern Ocean County, New Jersey.
 Licensed to Asbury Park, its studios are located in Toms River and its transmitter is in Tinton Falls.
 The station is owned by Townsquare Media.

 History

 The station began in 1926 as WDWM in Newark; it moved to Asbury Park as WCAP (for City of Asbury Park) in 1928.
 In 1950, the station was purchased by the Asbury Park Press and renamed WJLK as a sister station to WJLK-FM, which the newspaper placed on the air on November 20, 1947.
 The stations emphasized news coverage, using the paper's resources to produce 15-minute newscasts at the top of each hour, and a wide variety of programs including various types of music, talk and interviews.

 In 1989, the newspaper sold the two stations to Devlin and Ferrari Broadcasting Company of New York for $12.5 million.
 The ownership changed again and during the time between the sale by the Press and the present day, various formats were tried, including oldies, big band music and country.

 The station held the WJLK call sign until November 4, 1996, and was called WADB from that date until September 18, 2008.

 On June 25, 2007, WADB became a full-time ESPN Deportes Radio affiliate, broadcasting sports programming in Spanish.
 Six months later, in January 2008, it became a Fox Sports Radio affiliate and adopted the slogan "National Sports with a Shore View".
 WADB mostly broadcast Fox Sports Radio programming.
 The station also broadcasts Lakewood BlueClaws minor league baseball along with sister station WOBM.

 Millennium Radio renamed the station WBUD on September 18, 2008, before changing the name back to WADB on June 4, 2009.